theshingstar030818/parse-push-plugin/README.md

 Phonegap 3.x plugin for Parse.com push service.

 Using [Parse.com's](http://parse.com) REST API for push requires the installation id, which isn't available in JS.
 For Android, this plugin leverages Parse.com's Android SDK v1.7.1.
-This means GCM is used and the background process PushService is no longer running.
+This means GCM is used and the background process PushService is out.

 This plugin exposes the four native Android API push services to JS:
 * getInstallationId()